jamescherti/easysession.el/README.md

 ## Frequently asked questions

-### How to reduce the number of buffers in my session, regularly

-If your Emacs session tends to accumulate buffers over time, and you would like Emacs to automatically clean up unused and inactive ones, the author recommends trying the [buffer-terminator](https://github.com/jamescherti/buffer-terminator.el) package.
-This package safely and automatically kills inactive buffers, helping maintain a cleaner workspace and potentially improving Emacs performance by reducing the number of active modes, timers, and background processes associated with open buffers.

 ### How to start afresh after loading too many buffers

 To reset EasySession by killing all buffers, frames, and windows, effectively simulating a fresh Emacs start, use `M-x easysession-reset`.